Description

-Looking to teach your classes about the principles of design through art history?
-These exit tickets are a great way to expose children to painters, sculptors, fiber artists, etc. Need a quick and easy formative assessment tool for your SGO or SLO?
+Need a quick and easy formative assessment tool for your SGO or SLO?
 Have a scheduled observation and want a way to polish off the end of your art lesson?
-Check out this comprehensive pack of 100 unique art history exit slips.
+Check out this comprehensive pack of 100 unique art exit slips.
+Each targets a principle of design found in art history in diverse artworks.

 Why Use Art History Exit Tickets?